Yorickov/weather-forecast/README.md

 # weather-forecast

-Small weather forecast on Ruby
+Small weather forecast on Ruby (provided by Meteoservice.ru)

-*Meteo data - from Meteoservice.ru: https://www.meteoservice.ru*